ArmandoBortoluso/TheUncodedOne/README.md

 of enemies.
 The game ends when the player defeats all the three groups.

 ## Compiling
 The project requires the .NET SDK 7.0.
-The installations instructions can be found here:
+The installation instructions can be found here:
 [Link](https://learn.microsoft.com/en-us/dotnet/core/install/)

 ## After clonning the repo.